 Social Organizations: Fraternities and sororities play an active role in the student activities program at New York Tech.
 Emphasis is placed on leadership, friendship, creativity, academic excellence, philanthropic endeavors, and responsibility through social and service projects.

-Religious Organizations: Intervarsity Christian Fellowship, Jewish Student Union, and Muslim Student Association are active in planning religious, cultural, educational, social, and nonsectarian activities for students, faculty, and staff.
+Religious Organizations: There are several student organizations that are active in planning religious, cultural, educational, social, and nonsectarian activities for students, faculty, and staff.